cdapio/cdap/cdap-docs/included-applications/source/etl/custom.rst

 - Real-time Sink (*realtimesink*)
 - Transformation (*transform*)

-There are five corresponding Maven archetypes available for starting a plugin project:
+There are five corresponding Maven archetypes available for starting a plugin project.

-- Batch Source
-- Batch Sink
-- Real-time Source
-- Real-time Sink
-- Transformation

 Available Annotations
 ---------------------